thomaspeterowen/Travel-App/README.md

-# Weather-Journal App Project
+# Weather-Journal App Project (Nanadegree - Capstone Project)

 ## Overview
-This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI.
+This project is an asynchronous web app that uses Web API and user data to dynamically update the UI in the form of a travel app.

+## FYI

+- Reviewer should use Node version ___ otherwise can run the following in bash ___

+- Weatherbit unable to generate future forcast data, so excluded from the project.

-## Instructions
+## Scripts

-This will require modifying the `server.js` file and the `website/app.js` file.
-You can see `index.html` for element references, and once you are finished with the project steps, you can use `style.css` to style your application to customized perfection.
+npm install

+npm start

+npm run build-dev

+npm run build-prod

+npm run test

 ## Extras

-If you are interested in testing your code as you go, you can use `tests.js` as a template for writing and running some basic tests for your code.
+- Additional functionality is the addition of an 'end date' and calculation/display of trip duration.